What we believe in

 For the past 4 years we have been supporting the British Standards Institute (BSI) and International Standards Organisation (ISO) to develop new national and international standards for these types of investigation (BS102000), and this year, we were invited to consult with the OIA on their latest framework and standards for investigations.

-From this work, we have distilled ‘mediation soft skills’ into our recently developed ‘Conversational Intelligence’, a group of 5 core capacities to enable connected, effective and productive conversations.
+From this work, we have distilled ‘mediation soft skills’ into our recently developed ‘Conversational Integrity’, a group of 5 core capacities to enable connected, effective and productive conversations.
 These 5 capacities are Empathy, Self Awareness, Situational Awareness, Curiosity and Reflective Listening, and these capacities now form the basis of our ‘soft’ skills programmes.

 We work holistically, from resolving complaints and conflict, through developing and supporting people to effectively manage their conversations without the fear of conflict.